 Ocean Park is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Washington.
 With a population of 1,557 people and two constituent neighborhoods, Ocean Park is the 208th largest community in Washington.

-Unlike some towns, Ocean Park isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Ocean Park are a mix of both white- and blue-collar jobs.
-Overall, Ocean Park is a town of sales and office workers, service providers and professionals.
-There are especially a lot of people living in Ocean Park who work in sales jobs (29.73%), personal care services (12.43%) and office and administrative support (7.57%).
+Ocean Park is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Ocean Park is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Ocean Park who work in sales jobs (29.73%), personal care services (12.43%), and office and administrative support (7.57%).

 Of important note, Ocean Park is also a town of artists.
 Ocean Park has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Ocean Park’s character.

 Ocean Park is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The education level of Ocean Park citizens is a little higher than the average for US cities and towns: 23.98% of adults in Ocean Park have at least a bachelor's degree.
+The citizens of Ocean Park are slightly better educated than the national average of 21.84% for all cities and towns, with 23.98% of adults in Ocean Park having a bachelor's degree or advanced degree.

 The per capita income in Ocean Park in 2010 was $19,282, which is lower middle income relative to Washington and the nation.
 This equates to an annual income of $77,128 for a family of four.

 The people who call Ocean Park home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Ocean Park residents report their race to be White, followed by Native American.
-Important ancestries of people in Ocean Park include German, English, Irish, Swedish, Scottish and Norwegian.
+The greatest number of Ocean Park residents report their race to be White.
+Important ancestries of people in Ocean Park include English, Irish, Swedish, and Scottish.